SmileiPIC/Smilei/doc/Sphinx/namelist.rst

 .. py:data:: ntime_step_avg

   The number of timesteps for time-averaging.

+.. py:data:: fieldsToDump

+  :default: ``[]``

+  List of field names that are saved.
+By default, they all are.

 The full list of fields that are saved by this diagnostic: